nicosantangelo/github-with-a-cape/README.md

 ### Show outdated diff comments by default

-Tired of having to click on __ each time you enter a PR?
+Tired of having to click on _Show x comments_ each time you readt the PR comments?
 Well not anymore!
 This option shows the diff by default

 _These will be visible by default_